Introduction WHY JOIN US? COMMITMENT TO SERVICE:

 APPLICANTS WITH DISABILITIES: Qualified individuals with a disability, who are able to perform the essential functions of the job, with or without reasonable accommodation, and need an accommodation during any phase of the recruitment/testing/examination process (as detailed in the "Selection Process"), must complete the following Request for Testing Accommodation by Applicants with Disabilities Form: http://www.solanocounty.com/civicax/filebank/blobdload.aspx?BlobID=23215

-This form must be received in the Human Resources Department by the final filing date of the recruitment.
+This form must be received in the Human Resources Department by the application review date of the recruitment.
 Applicants will be contacted to discuss the specifics of the request.
-Solano County OUR COMMUNITY
+Solano County

 Solano County is the ideal place to live, learn, work and play...
 The America's Promise Alliance has named Solano County as one of the 100 Best Communities for Young People for six straight years - the only California community with that distinction.